GogiPuttar/adityanairswebsite.github.io/_posts/2024-11-18-BirdFlying.md

 </em></figcaption>
 </figure>

-A python script on the windows machine sends UDP pose messages over an ethernet connection to the ROS2 listener node.
+A python script (credited to Drew Curtis) on the windows machine sends UDP pose messages over an ethernet connection to the ROS2 listener node.
 Set the Motive software to broadcast with **loopback** and select only the rigid body you want to broadcast.
 Then run the broadcast script which should keep spitting out some output.
 Connect your Linux device via ethernet to the Windows machine and run this command on the Linux device to configure it's settings, after which the `metafly_listener` node should publish the correct pose values on the `/metafly_pose` topic: